 AsyncSequence / AsyncStream

-Implementation of Custom Executor and Preference Concept
+Implementation of Custom Executors and the Concept of Preferences

-Non-Sendable Type Transfer and Function Isolation Problem
+Transmission of Non-Sendable Types and Function Isolation Issues

-Swift Concurrency for Swift 6 by Allen (Part 1 / Part 2 Integrated Textbook)
+Swift Concurrency for Swift 6 by Allen (Part -1 / Part -2 Integrated Textbook)

-(30,000 won)
+(30,000 KRW)

-A solid foundation based on CS
+I believe that a solid foundation based on CS

-Data Isolation / Task Isolation / Actor Isolation (Understanding the Concept of Isolation)
+Data Isolation / Task Isolation / Actor Isolation (Understanding the concept of isolation)

 Task Isolation and Shared Mutable State (Shared Data)

-AsyncSequence (asynchronous sequence) and AsyncStream (asynchronous stream)
+AsyncSequence and AsyncStream

-Problems with isolation in functions (closures) - isolated (Actor)? = #isolation / @isolated(any)
+Function (Closure) Isolation Issues - isolated (Actor)? = #isolation / @isolated(any)

 (Note) consume / consuming keywords